activelifegrosaar/Ignite2019VMSS-HOL/README.md

 ### Description
 Simple self-contained RHEL autoscale example which includes a Python Bottle server to do work.
 The VM Scale Set scales up when average CPU across all VMs > 60%, scales down when avg CPU < 30%.

-This app provisions a VM scale set using the latest RHEL 7.7 cloud-init enabled image using ARM, and deploys a simple web application to it.
+This app provisions a VM scale set using the latest RHEL 7.7 cloud-init enabled image using ARM and deploys a simple web application to it using cloud-init.
 You can use the web application to increase the load on your VM scale set instances, which will in turn cause the scale set to automatically scale out more instances.

+You can view cloud-init template in cloud-init.txt.
+The file `genoneline.py` was used to flatten the cloud-init script into one line for the ARM template.

 - Deploy the scale set with an instance count of 1
 - After it is deployed look at the resource group public IP address resource (in portal or resources explorer).
 Get the IP or domain name.